You are here

 What is a petit jury?

 A petit jury is also known as a trial jury.
-This is the group of people who determine any question or issue of fact in any civil or criminal trial according to law and the evidence introduced at the trial.
+This is the group of people who determine any question or issue of fact in any criminal or civil trial according to law and the evidence introduced at the trial.